How to untangle headphone wires – 10 easy ways

 This is the oldest and most straightforward way to untangle your wires.
 Just run your fingers along the wire, separating them as you go.
 This method will work best if the tangles are small.

-Don’t do it super fast, or you might end up making the knots tighter!
-Also, if you find it hard to get your fingers in between the wires, try using a pencil or pen to help you out.
+Please don’t do it super fast, or you might end up making the knots tighter!
+Also, if you find it hard to get your fingers between the wires, try using a pencil or pen to help you out.

 You can find cable yoyos online or at most electronics stores.
 They usually cost around $15-$20.